-Total debt was \$21,091 as of July 2, 2022 compared to \$15,821 as of January1, 2022 and primarily consists of right-of-use obligations - finance.
+Total debt was \$25,611 as of October 1, 2022 compared to \$15,821 as of January1, 2022 and primarily consists of right-of-use obligations - finance and the revolving loan payable.

 The Company maintains a Credit Facility that provides for, among other things, a revolving commitment, which is subject to a borrowing base derived from certain receivables, inventory and property and equipment.
 On June 17, 2022, the Company and JPMorgan Chase Bank entered into an Amended Credit Agreement amending and restating in its entirety that certain Credit Agreement dated April 26, 2012, as amended through the Amendment.
 The Amendment provides for the revolving commitment in an aggregate principal amount of up to \$75,000 (formerly \$30,000) and allows for an uncommitted ability to increase the aggregate principal amount by an additional \$75,000 to \$150,000 (formerly \$40,000 maximum), subject to certain terms and conditions.